Hotel Oktogon

 Hotels

-For Market Építő Zrt., this project is not only another reference in the series of downtown historic developments (Hotel Moments, Párisi Udvar), but also further proof that respect for tradition and contemporary needs can be successfully combined in a tight downtown environment.
+For Market Építő Zrt., this project is not only another reference in the series of historic developments in the city centre (Hotel Moments, Párisi Udvar), but also further proof that it is possible to successfully combine respect for tradition with contemporary requirements, even in a confined city centre environment.